Paul Taylor (keyboardist): Biography

 Taylor remained in Winger throughout the band's most successful period, which included the two smash albums, Winger and In the Heart of the Young.
 However, after the tour supporting the latter album ended in 1991, Taylor left the band in early 1992, citing exhaustion and a desire to write and get involved with other projects.

 Throughout the 1990s, Taylor immersed himself in numerous other projects, perhaps the most prolific of which was recording and touring with Steve Perry for his 1994 solo album.
 In 1996, he returned to the Alice Cooper band (this time, alongside fellow former Winger guitarist Reb Beach), and once that tour ended, he embarked on a brief tour with Tommy Shaw.

 Winger reunited in 2001 to record new material for a Greatest Hits album.
 Although it is unclear whether Taylor participated in these recording sessions, he did later join the band on the supporting tour.

 Though Paul was asked by Kip Winger to rejoin the band again to work on their 2006 reunion album, he declined because he was already involved with other projects.

 More recently, Taylor has become involved in composing music for television series programs and has also been pursuing his passion for photography.
 He also spent the summer months of 2012 touring with Cinderella throughout the U.S. playing keyboards for them.
 He returned to Winger during mid-2013 and performed with them on select tour dates up through early 2014 and appeared in the Queen Babylon released in late 2014.

+Taylor played keyboards, guitars and co-wrote on former Motley Crue guitarist Mick Mars' debut solo album The Other Side of Mars.
+He also introduced Mars to vocalists Jacob Bunton and Brion Gamboa, who performed on the album.